Paean: In Greek poetry and music

 The most famous paeans are those of Bacchylides and Pindar.
 Paeans were sung at the festivals of Apollo (especially the Hyacinthia), at banquets, and later even at public funerals.
 In later times they were addressed not only to the gods, but to human beings.
 In this manner the Rhodians celebrated Ptolemy I of Egypt, the Samians Lysander of Sparta, the Athenians Demetrius, the Delphians Craterus of Macedon.

 Musically, the paean was a choral ode, and originally had an antiphonal character, in which a leader sang in a monodic style, with the chorus responding with a simple, informal phrase; however, later in its development, the paean was an entirely choral form.
 Typically the paean was in the Dorian mode (note that the Ancient Greek Dorian was different from the modern Dorian mode; see musical mode), and was accompanied by the kithara, which was Apollo's instrument.
 Paeans meant to be sung on the battlefield were accompanied by aulos and kithara.

 Two musical fragments of paeans survive from late antiquity: one by Athénaios Athenaíou" (Athenaios son of Athenaios), the other by Limenius of Athens.
 The fragment by Limenius has been dated to 128 BC; the one by Athenaios may have been composed in the same year, or ten years earlier.

 Modern usage

 Paean is now usually used to mean an expression of praise or exultation (such as its coining in the redundant expression "paeans of praise").
 A song called "Paean" was used in a Chinese propaganda film called The East Is Red.

 USS Pueblo confession

-After being captured by North Korea in 1968, the commander of USS Pueblo, Lloyd M. Bucher, used the term "paean" as a code that his confession was forced.
+After being captured by North Korea in 1968, the commander of USS Pueblo, Lloyd M. Bucher, used "paean" (read 'pee on', i.e. urinate on) as a code that his confession was forced.
 Under threat of death, Bucher agreed to "confess to his and the crew's transgression" in his own hand, and included the phrase "We paean the DPRK [North Korea].
 We paean their great leader Kim Il Sung".